 YMMV: Raising Hope

-Hilarious in Hindsight: In a episode of Garcia's last series, it had Earl trying to made amends to his former teenage babysitter and her boyfriend who got pregant when Earl poked holes in the guys condom.
+- Hilarious in Hindsight: In a episode of Garcia's last series, it had Earl trying to made amends to his former teenage babysitter and her boyfriend who got pregnant when Earl poked holes in the guys condom.
 When he visits them, he finds out they got married pretty young and actually have a happy marriage, even with a slacker son who lives with them.
-This pretty much describe the grandparent Chancesnote Including poking holes to the condom.
+This pretty much describe the grandparent Chancesnote .

 - There was also the episode of Earl helping Randy find a girl he had a summer romance with when he was a kid.
 Its then turns out it was Joy.
 Those two would then quest-star as a married couple.